encukou/abi3/PEP.rst

 Stable ABI
 ----------

-The CPython *Stable ABI* is a promise that extensions built with a specific Cpython version will be usable with any newer interpreter of the same major version, on the same platform and with the same compiler & settings.
+The CPython *Stable ABI* is a promise that extensions built against a specific Stable ABI version will be usable with any newer interpreter of the same major version, on the same platform and with the same compiler & settings.
-For example, a extension built with CPython 3.10 Stable ABI will be usable with CPython 3.11, 3.12, and so on, but not necessarily with 4.0.
+For example, a extension built with the CPython 3.10 Stable ABI will be usable with CPython 3.11, 3.12, and so on, but not necessarily with 4.0.

 The Stable ABI is not generally forward-compatible: an extension built and tested with CPython 3.10 will not generally be compatible with CPython 3.9.